 Global Refugee Youth Network (GRYN) aims to become the “Go to” organization of expertise on refugee youth and information about refugee-youth led initiatives.
 GRYN is an independent youth-led network that supports young refugees to develop their capacity, empower themselves, help each other and lead initiatives to respond to their communities’ needs and advocate locally, nationally, regionally and globally for the changes they feel are important.

-Since 2015, WRC has been working with young refugees to create and strengthen mechanisms that empower young refugees to assess the challenges facing refugees, to leverage their lived experience, and to engage in their communities and at the policy level to create positive change.
+Since 2015, Women’s Refugee Commission (WRC) has been working with young refugees to create and strengthen mechanisms that empower young refugees to assess the challenges facing refugees, to leverage their lived experience, and to engage in their communities and at the policy level to create positive change.
 This has included partnerships with UNHCR through the Global Refugee Youth Consultations (GRYC) and UNHCR’s Global Youth Advisory Council (GYAC), which yielded not only good practices to be replicated, but also a cadre of young refugee leaders keen to use their knowledge and skills to improve policy and practice around refugee youth engagement.
 In 2020, alumni from the GRYC and GYAC, recognized that to effectively advance work with and for young refugees in a manner that is attuned to their challenges, that builds on their strengths and that is led by refugee youth themselves, there was a need to:

 - Support and strengthen community-based refugee-youth led initiatives, both formal and informal, with funding, capacity building, networking, and other resources.